mihaigalos/miniboot/README.md

 # Miniboot - an I2C bootloader for Arduino

 Miniboot started out as a weekend project early in 2018.
-Miniboot is a I2C bootloader for Arduino, tested on AtMega328p.
+It is a I2C bootloader for Arduino, tested on AtMega328p.
 It is designed to reflash the Mega328p with code residing in an external I2C memory or another I2C device.
 For testing, CAT24M01 32kByte external EEPROM was used.